TMFrancis/hello-world/README.md

 # hello-world
 An introduction to Git and GitHub
-Tom here, trying to figure out what is going on here
+Tom here, trying to figure out what is going on with Github